Janvijain/CRUD-Operations-On-Form-Using-PHP-MySQL/README.md

-# Login-Registration-System-Using-PHP-MySQL
+# Form To Perform CRUD operations using PHP & MySQL and styled using HTML & CSS.
-Using PhP and mysql perform the following operations 1.Create
+Hello Everyone tried to create a form using PhP and mysql to perform the following operations 1.Create
 2.Read
 3.Update